 I recently noticed a friend of mine casually adding aspirin powder to his horse’s diet.
 Though aspirin is technically an NSAID, is it worthwhile or even safe to give to your horses?

 Aspirin is effective in relieving pain and preventing fever in horses.
-It mainly helps treat conditions where blood clots are formed in the veins, such as laminitis and ischemia, and alleviate pain in the joints and muscles.
+It mainly helps treat conditions where blood clots are formed in the veins, such as laminitis and ischemia, and alleviates pain in the joints and muscles.

 A small dose (5 mg/lb/day) of aspirin mixed in your horse’s diet (with some sweet grain to dilute the taste) is relatively harmless.
 It’s often given twice a day as its effects wear off quickly.
 However, as with all NSAIDs, prolonged use can cause various harmful conditions, with gastric ulcers most frequently reported.